gyulanemeth/bluefox.email/docs/integrations/zapier.md

 Once you select a trigger, click "Continue" to set up and test the trigger.

-Here once you select subscription based trigger and click continue you will be asked to select the subscription list for which you want to set up the trigger.
+Here once you select subscription based trigger (eg,"New Subscription", "Unsubscribed", "Subscription Paused") and click continue you will be asked to select the subscription list for which you want to set up the trigger.

 ![screenshot of bluefox email subscription list selection in zapier](./zapier-subscription-list-selection.webp)